Overview

 Content source information

-• Manual: Files uploaded in the Knowledge Base page
+Each content source shows:- Manual: Files uploaded in the Knowledge Base page

-• Workflow: Content ingested through workflow variables
+- Workflow: Content ingestion through workflow variables (planned for future release)

 The unique name of the content source within the Knowledge Base